balaam/slate/source/includes/_matrix.md

 `Matrix Matrix.Create( nil )`

-If no data is passed in then a the matrix is initialised to the identity matrix.
+If no data is passed in then the matrix is initialised to the identity matrix.

 > The identity matrix.